-We present a method for producing dense Active Appearance Models (AAMs), suitable for video-realistic synthesis.
+Abstract We present a method for producing dense Active Appearance Models (AAMs), suitable for videorealistic synthesis.
 To this end we estimate a joint alignment of all training images using a set of pairwise registrations and ensure that these pairwise registrations are only calculated between similar images.
-This is achieved by defining a graph on the image set whose edge weights correspond to registration errors and computing a bounded diameter minimum spanning tree (BDMST).
-Dense optical flow is used to compute pairwise registration and we introduce a flow refinement method to align small scale texture.
-Once registration between training images has been established we propose a method to add vertices to the AAM in a way that minimises error between the observed flow fields and a flow field interpolated between the AAM mesh points.
-We demonstrate a significant improvement in model compactness using the proposed method and show it dealing with cases that are problematic for current state-of-the-art approaches.
+This is achieved by defining a graph on the image set whose edge weights correspond to registration errors and computing a bounded tion of training images.
+Since this is usually carried out diameter minimum spanning tree (BDMST).
+Dense optical flow is used to compute pairwise registration and a flow refinement method to align small scale texture is introduced.
+Further, given the registration of training images, vertices are added to the AAM to minimise the error between the observed flow fields and the flow fields interpolated between the AAM mesh points.
+We demonstrate a significant improvement in model compactness.